Railtrack-Agent-auto-research-tool/Auto-Research-Agent-/README.md

 Unlike typical research assistants, this system **automates the entire research pipeline**—from query clarification to final report generation—using a coordinated set of specialized agents and tools.

+A core principle of this system is **traceability**.
+Every insight, claim, or conclusion can be traced back to its exact source segment across:

+- **Web resources**
+- **PDFs**
+- **Academic papers**
+- **Local documents**

+To achieve this, the agents are designed to **highlight important sentences directly inside the source materials**.
+When an agent identifies a key fact, definition, or citation-worthy statement, it can:

+- Automatically locate the sentence in a PDF or extracted text
+- Apply a highlight annotation
+- Record the exact location (page number, bounding box, or text index)
+- Store the highlighted snippet as an evidence pointer for downstream reasoning

+This provides a transparent, audit-ready trail from **final answer → retrieved evidence → source sentence → original document**.

+By emphasizing evidence highlighting and traceability, the system enables:

+- Higher reliability in generated research outputs
+- Easier verification of claims
+- Structured extraction of evidence for reports, summaries, and knowledge graphs
+- Full reproducibility of the research process

+In short, this system is not just an assistant—it is a **traceable, evidence-driven research automation pipeline**, where **important sentences are highlighted directly inside the sources** to ensure accountability and transparency at every step.

 ---

 ## Pipeline